johnwickerson/HSV/README.md

 * The module is run by [Dr John Wickerson](https://johnwickerson.github.io/).

-* The Isabelle coursework and the Dafny coursework for 2023 are now available -- have a look in the Isabelle and Dafny directories in this repository.
+* The Isabelle, Dafny, and SymbiYosys coursework are all now available -- have a look in the `isabelle`, `dafny`, and `yosys` directories in this repository.

 * The SymbiYosys coursework will follow within the next couple of weeks.